The Motability Scheme helps people with disabilities to enjoy the options and independence that that having your own transport brings.

 - Their worry-free policy continues right to the end of your three-year lease with a seamless transfer to your new car.

-Almost all of their customers opt for Contract Hire, which includes all the benefits of our worry-free leasing package however, it is possible to buy a car outright using Hire Purchase, but this does not include insurance, servicing, maintenance and breakdown cover.
-If you choose to buy a car with a Hire Purchase agreement, you will need to be receiving the allowance for the full length of your agreement.
+Almost all of their customers opt for Contract Hire, which includes all the benefits of their worry-free leasing package however, it is possible to buy a car outright using Hire Purchase, but this does not include insurance, servicing, maintenance and breakdown cover.
+If you choose to buy a car with a Hire Purchase agreement, you will need to be receiving the mobility allowance for the full length of your agreement.

 If you would like further information on this, please call their Customer Services team on 0845 456 4566 or visit their website at www.motability.co.uk.